jordanblakey/blender-scripting/README.md

 ├── render/  # simplify rendering viewport, stills, and animations └── ui.py  # work with the blender ui: get contexts, control viewport
 ```

-## Blender UI Notes

-- `Preferences > General > Developer Extras (geometric data)`
-- Use `simplescreenrecorder` to record with fast encoding system audio

-Note that print statements from the script will appear in the terminal, but not from the python REPL in Blender.

 ## Visual Notes, Renders